Manufactured Spending with the Reloadable Prepaid PayPower Mastercard

 = $165.80 CAD/month

 This produces a modest return, which becomes a little better if scaled with a Player 2.
-Also consider that the value of the Amex Membership Rewards is higher if redeemed for travel, whereas Scene+ points have a constant value.
-In this comparison, we simplified it by using the value if liquidated to cash at the highest possible rate
+Also consider that the value of the points can be higher if redeemed for travel, depending on the program.
+In this comparison, we simplified it by using the value if liquidated to cash at the highest possible rate.

 Using the PayPower Prepaid Mastercard for Meeting Credit Card Minimum Spend Requirements

-Aside from maxing out your PayPower Prepaid Mastercard on Amex Cobalt and Scotia Gold credit card spend, you can reload PayPower cards to meet minimum spending requirements for any cards you may be working on, even US credit cards
+Aside from maxing out your PayPower Prepaid Mastercard on any credit cards that have a high category spending bonus on groceries, you can reload PayPower cards to meet minimum spending requirements for any cards you may be working on, even US credit cards.
+This method is the same approach as buying gift cards to meet minimum spending requirements.

-This also does open up some options for reload locations.
+This also opens up some options for reload locations.
 For example, if the card you’re working on happens to earn a category bonus at gas stations, then it may make more sense to do your reloads at ESSO.

 Without any category bonus, you will ultimately net a small loss due to fees when reloading PayPower to meet minimum spends.
 The math works out as follows: